The Battle of the Superheros shall be broken down into 4 Rounds…

 Thanks to the potent combo of Bruce Timm’s direction and Paul Dini’s incredible writing,Mask of the Phantasm stands a cut above the other magnificent animated films from DC.
 If you haven’t seen this film, or if it’s been a few years, don’t worry — it holds up.
 Do yourself a favor and watch it immediately.

-6. Batman Beyond: Return of The Joker is a fantastic masterpiece that is better than all of Marvels animated movies/TV shows
+6. Batman Beyond: Return of The Joker is an amazing, emotional rollercoaster with a fantastic musical score.

 There are actually two versions of this film, a rated and unrated version.
 Both are great in their own regard, but the unrated version takes the film to a whole new level, with added violence and more intense dialogue.
 Without a doubt one of the most emotional stories told by DC, including their live-action ventures, Return of the Joker continues the large overarching story of Batman: The Animated Series and Batman Beyond.
 It shows the everlasting struggle between the Bat-Family and the Joker, by showing not just flashbacks but finding an interesting way to bring the Joker back into the fold, long after his supposed death.